Ticlla/GameOfLive/README.md

 The  python version has been written following TDD (Test Driven Developmet) where the test has been designed before the implemntation, to see which test has been considered see test_cell.py and test_game.py

-to run all tst cases run as 'python -m unittest'
+to run all test cases run as 'python -m unittest'

+Cell.py and Game.py Contains all the Game logic / business rule

+client_game.py is a game demo on 3X3 2D array (Matrix)